RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 Also, because major motion pictures are so expensive to make, studios tend to supervise production from the beginning and will only "greenlight" each stage of production after careful review.
 Even after principal photography begins, the studio receives "dailies," copies of all "footage" shot each day.
 If there is a problem, or if the filmmakers fall behind schedule, the studio will send representatives to the set to straighten things out before the project gets in serious trouble.

-### Satisfactory Work Product & The Recording Industry
+### Satisfactory Work Product In The Publishing Industry

-The next series of cases take a closer look at how these satisfactory work product problems play out in the publishing industry.

 #### How Book Advances Work

+Just another reminder about how book contracts work, before taking a look at how these satisfactory work product problems play out in the publishing industry.

 Author signs a book contract
 and agrees to a 15% royalty